openebs-archive/openebs-docs/docs/cstor_volume_resize.md

 # Resizing a Volume
 ## Introduction
 A cStor volume can be resized by following these instructions.
+This documnet help you to expand your cStor volume running with OpenEBS version 1.1 or below.

+If you are using OpenEBS version 1.2 or  above, please follow the step mentioned [here](https://github.com/openebs/openebs-docs/blob/day_2_ops/docs/cstor-volume-expansion.md).

 ## Prerequisites
 Pleas make sure all cstorvolumereplicas are in a healthy state before attempting to resize a volume.
 You can verify their health with this command: